 What is the age requirement for marriage in Nevada?

 For a marriage to be valid in Nevada, the law requires that both parties must appear in person before a Clerk at a Clark County marriage bureau location.
-The applicants standing before the Clerk must be one male and one female and be of at least 18 years of age.
+The applicants standing before the Clerk must be two people and be of at least 18 years of age.
 Further, the applicants must be no closer in relation than second cousins and not have a current husband or wife that are living.

 Need a family law attorney in Nevada?
 Call...